Review | ‘Chef’s Table’ tackles the smoky spectrum of barbecue in its latest mouthwatering season

 [Black restaurateurs have always had a tough road.
 The pandemic has made money even more scarce.]

 Barbecue’s communal atmosphere is the ghost that haunts this series.
-All the episodes, says Gelb, were filmed before the pandemic settled in for the long haul.
+All the episodes, Gelb says, were filmed before the pandemic settled in for the long haul.
 There is no mention of the coronavirus, yet viewers are painfully aware of the virus’s effect on their ability to jump on a plane and visit one of the featured places, assuming they are even open to the public.
 (Snow’s is not, though you can have meats shipped to your house.)

 “When we were filming it, these stories had been untouched by that event.
 It hadn’t happened yet.
 It seems not exactly relevant to the stories as they were being told,” Gelb says.
 As such, the creator adds, this new season “plays almost like a period piece.”

 Perhaps that’s appropriate.
-Barbecue is often about preserving traditions that date back generations, if not centuries, whether the whole hog techniques that Scott learned by his father’s side in rural South Carolina or the long, painstaking process for making cochinita pibil, the Mayan dish in which everything is made by hand: the marinade, the tortillas, the earthen pit.
+Barbecue is often about preserving traditions that date back generations, if not centuries, whether it’s the whole hog techniques that Scott learned by his father’s side in rural South Carolina or the long, painstaking process for making cochinita pibil, the Mayan dish in which everything is made by hand: the marinade, the tortillas, the earthen pit.
 Even the hog is butchered at Chay Chuc’s home before being prepped for the hot stones.
 Only Hastie at the Firedoor is working without an old ragged blueprint: He has developed methods to fire-roast or smoke red kangaroo, burrata, Tasmanian octopus and countless vegetables grown on Australian farms.

 “We’re still trying to keep some of that fine-dining DNA that we initially featured,” Gelb says.
 “But it’s certainly not the focus of the show anymore.
 The show is about people.”